 Although the deadline is the 8th of April, any licensing action will take some time to turn around.

-Whiskey Hotel has been replaced with Yankee Bravo, which is a 152 Aerobat.
-As of today it’s annual maintenance is nearing completion, including fitting of a new Garmin 8.33 Nav/Comm unit, a DME and Mode S.
+Whiskey Hotel has been replaced with Yankee Bravo, which is a 152 Aerobat, which is fitted with a new Garmin 8.33 Nav/Comm unit, a DME and Mode S transponder.

 Any questions, please contact Ches in the normal way.